vootaa/ChainWeb_MiningSimulator/README.md

 In the ChainWeb architecture, each chain depends on several other chains when creating new blocks, forming a pattern inspired by the Petersen graph.
 This dependency structure ensures that an attacker would need to control a significant portion of the network's hash power to successfully attack any individual chain.

+For more details about the ChainWeb protocol and Kadena's blockchain technology, visit the [Kadena website](https://kadena.io).

 ## To run this simulator

 1. Download and install [Processing](https://processing.org/download)